YOLO: An Efficient Terahertz Band Integrated Sensing and Communications Scheme with Beam Squint: Introduction

-However, these previous algorithms only consider narrowband signals, while the wideband signals from mmWave and Terahertz frequency band will dominate in 6G communications\cite{8732419,9882323}.
-Sensing in the Terahertz band with MIMO can achieve higher accuracy thanks to its high directivity and high temporal resolution\cite{9782674,9013639}.
-Nevertheless, it is not straightforward or may even be infeasible to extend narrowband localization algorithms to wideband scenarios.
-For example, \cite{wblsp} and \cite{my1} show that for a wideband Terahertz communications system, the \emph{beam squint} phenomenon would appear, in which the beams from different subcarriers would disperse to different directions, making beam directions of some subcarriers deviate from the desired user position.
-The beam squint phenomenon is usually considered to be a negative effect for communications systems and should be mitigated with the aid of the true-time-delay lines (TTDs) \cite{7841766,b1,nn1}.
-However, in this paper we will demonstrate that the dispersive nature of beam squint can be used to enhance the sensing capability in ISAC applications.
+In addition, the aforementioned algorithms for dynamic target sensing consider only narrowband signals, while wideband signals from mmWave and Terahertz frequency bands are expected to dominate in 6G communications\cite{8732419,9882323}.
+Specially, Terahertz communications is recognized as a highly promising technology for the 6G and beyond era, due to its unique potential to support terabit-per-second transmission in emerging applications\cite{9887921,9766110}.
+Meanwhile, sensing in the Terahertz band with MIMO can achieve higher accuracy thanks to the corresponding high directivity and high temporal resolution\cite{9782674,9013639}.
+Nevertheless, it is by no means straightforward or may even be infeasible to extend narrowband sensing algorithms to wideband scenarios.
+For example, \cite{wblsp} and \cite{my1} showed that for a wideband Terahertz system, the \emph{beam squint} phenomenon would appear, in which the beams from different subcarriers would disperse to different directions, making beam directions of some subcarriers deviate from the desired direction.
+Beam squint is usually considered to be a negative effect for communications and should be mitigated with the aid of true time delay lines\cite{7841766,b1,nn1}.
+Interestingly, some works have recently tried to enhance the sensing performance through reverse utilization of beam squint.
+For example, the authors of \cite{10058989} proposed a user angle sensing scheme with low pilot overhead based on beam squint and beam split, but they did not consider distance and velocity estimation or more general non-cooperative dynamic target sensing tasks.

-In particular, we propose an efficient non-cooperative target localization algorithm with the aid of the beam squint effect, in which the BS can quickly sense the targets' positions in the frequency domain.
+In this paper, we propose an efficient non-cooperative dynamic target sensing scheme for Terahertz ISAC systems with the aid of the beam squint effect, in which the BS can quickly sense the dynamic target's position and velocity through frequency-domain estimation.
 The contributions of this paper are summarized as follows.

 \begin{itemize}